F4RD1N/storm-kala/README.md

 `yarn build`

 ## Approach
-i have made the components samll and reusable and separated the ui and logic of the components
+i have made the components small and reusable and separated the ui and logic of the components

 ## Status
 Storm Kala is still in progress. there are many features left to add to the project.